-This version of the ethics policy was accepted through a more than 67% majority vote at the Annual General Meeting in Tübingen, 21 March 2018.
+This version (1.1) of the ethics policy was approved through a more than 67% majority vote at the Virtual Annual General Meeting from Limassol, Cyprus, 16 June 2021.

 Version 1.0, 21 March 2018, by the CAA ethics working group (Members, in alphabetical order: Tom Brughmans, Hugh Corley, L. Meghan Dennis, Kate Ellenberger, Penelope Foreman, César González-Pérez, Vivian S. James, Rachel Opitz, Hanna Marie Pageau, Sara Perry, Lorna-Jane Richardson, Doug Rocks-Macqueen, Arianna Traviglia)